lusacristan/Curso-SARS-CoV-2-espanol/README.md

 ## Target Audience

 The course is aimed at students, researchers, or clinical/healthcare professionals.
 No prior bioinformatics skills are required.

-General Requirements
+## General Requirements

-**The course will use Google Colaboratory, which is free but requires a Google account for use.
-Google accounts are free.**
+The course will use Google Colaboratory, which is free but requires a Google account for use.
+Google accounts are free.

-## Course Methodology
+## How to begin?

 This course is designed in 5 modules and starts with module 00: Introduction_Notebook.
 For each module, first, read the module's readme (files with the .md extension).
 Once you have read this readme, open the notebook with the .ipynb extension in Google Colab.
 Detailed instructions can be found in each .md file.